Peter Jones (actor): Film

 Jones featured in a number of films, including Private's Progress (1956), School for Scoundrels (1960, reprising his Dudley Grosvenor character as a used-car salesman with Dennis Price), Just like a Woman (1967) alongside Wendy Craig, The Return of the Pink Panther (1975) and Chariots of Fire (1981).

 Personal life

-Jones's wife, Jeri Sauvinet, was an American theatre actress who pre-deceased him in 1999.
+Jones's wife, Jeri (Jerri) Sauvinet, was an American theatre actress who pre-deceased him in 1999.
 She played Miss Rufford in Lady Windermere's Fan, the comedy by Oscar Wilde.
 They had three children together: a daughter, Selena, and two sons, Charles and Bill.
 Jones died of natural causes aged 79 in 2000 at Westminster, London, after contracting septicaemia following surgery.
 At the time of his death he was also suffering from lymphatic leukaemia and heart disease.